We all have a little devil inside just dying to get out.

 He staggered out of the crowded bar grumbling, and fumbling in his pocket for his keys.
-It was hot for 2 AM--hot and humid.
+It was hot for 1 AM, hot and humid.
 He scanned the parking lot for his car when he felt a crushing weight press him flat to the sidewalk.
-It was as if the sky itself had become solid, and no longer able to hold itself up, came crashing down upon him.
+It was as if the sky itself had become solid, and was no longer able to hold itself up.
+Then it came crashing down on him.
 He twitched around on his back like a dying insect, gasping for breath as the very air in his body was sucked from his lungs.

 It was a mile wide, hovering over the city as if it were the Eye of God.
 In fact, that's what Munroe thought he was looking at -- the eye of God peeking down from the heavens.